avpresbitero/deep-rl-banana/README.md

 ### Installation

 Just a word of advice.
 The current Unity ML-Agents environment only supports Python 3.6.
-So the following steps need to be followed as well as the attached Python folder needs to be installed.
+So the following steps need to be followed as well as everything in the attached Python folder needs to be installed.

 1. Clone this repository.
 2. Navigate to the project directory.